jfasch/jfasch-home/blog/2020/04/bbb.rst

 include

 * Video and audio sharing
-* Client runs in the browser; participants do no need to install anything
+* Client runs in the browser; participants do not need to install anything
 * Whiteboard
 * Chats (class wide and one-to-one)